KimLHill/Kimberley_Hill_MSP2/README.md

 * [Google Fonts](https://fonts.google.com/) used to style the headings and main text across all pages.
 * [Font Awesome](https://fontawesome.com/) used for the social media icons in the footer across all pages; for the swim, bike & run icons in the logo;
 * [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview?hl=en_GB) to create the map of Gwent and map markers for highlighting the locations used by GTC for swim, bike & run training on the Training page.

+### **Credits**
+* I used this [tutorial](https://developers.google.com/maps/documentation/javascript/adding-a-google-map?hl=en_GB) and the html, css and js code from it to implement the Google maps API on my training.html page.
+* I used this [tutorial](https://developers.google.com/maps/documentation/javascript/infowindows?hl=en_GB) to learn about info windows for displaying information about my marker locations when clicked, but I didn't directly copy any code from this source.
+* I used this [GitHub info window demo](https://gist.github.com/Cathon/9f650b5b722abc28e715) and copied the template of the js code and function to add multiple markers to my map.
+I then added additional info and styling to make it my own.